 Steve talks to her about oil painting.
 He has been so busy at work he has not had much time, but he wants to go in for another painting class, because he just got an email and the classes have started up again.
 Morgan says she would really like that.
 They talk about how her older sister really wants to make jewelry, and Morgan reminds him they are supposed to get a metal clay kiln for Christmas, and they can all use it.

-Steve tells her that she should wait until morning, she is getting to sleep early and maybe she will feel much better in the morning.
+Steve tells her that she should wait until morning, she is getting to sleep early, and maybe she will feel much better in the morning.
 He remarks that she already looks much better since Monday morning, and if she had not he would have never let her come to the shop and pack bins for him.

 Steve confessed that he wished he could run faster and he could catch this guy, and it could be over.
 He is choked up, because defending his family is a huge thing for Steve.
 Morgan tells him it’s OK, and I love you daddy.
 He tells her how much he loves her and says goodnight.
 This was the last time he would ever speak with her – he just didn’t know it at the time.
 Now I can go over things in my mind, and realize there were signs that something might be wrong…Tessi didn’t want to stay in our bedroom, she wanted to stay in the entry staring at the front door, and Steve had to drag her to our room, and close the door.
 I always left the bedroom door open, just in case, so Tessi could patrol the house if she needed to, but we were all so tired Steve put her in our room, and closed the door.
-Next mistake we made, part of the “perfect storm” that night was that Steve thought we should both have a good nights sleep so we both took sleeping pills that night – I usually did not, because I never wanted to miss any unusual sounds, or Morgan trying to send me a text or if she had to push her panic button (although that sound was loud enough to wake us up), but this night I agreed and did took a whole pill.
+Next mistake we made, part of the “Perfect Storm” that night was that Steve thought we should both have a good nights sleep so we both took sleeping pills that night – I usually did not, because I never wanted to miss any unusual sounds, or Morgan trying to send me a text, or if she had to push her panic button (although that sound was loud enough to wake us up), but this night I agreed and I did take a whole sleeping pill.